qlu-lab/SUPERGNOVA/README.md

 --partition data/partition/eur_chr@.bed \
 --out results.txt
 ```
+## Explanation of Command-Line Arguments

+- The first two arguments, `data/CD.sumstats.gz` and `data/UC.sumstats.gz`, denote the locations of the first and second summary statistics files.
+These files may be compressed using gzip, bz2, zip, xz, or not compressed at all.
+The program will infer the compression method if the files end with .gz, .bz2, .zip, xz, respectively.
+As previously mentioned, we assume that the files are in the standard format that `ldsc` understands.

+- The `N1` and `N2` arguments (optional) denote the sample sizes of the summary statistics files.
+If they are not provided, they will be inferred from the summary statistics files.

+- The `bfile` argument denotes the prefix of the `.bed/.bim/.fam` genotypic data files.
+Note the '@', which denotes a wildcard character that GNOVA will be replace with 1-22.
+Alternatively, if you would only like analysis on one chromosome, you can just specify that one bfile.

+- The `annot` argument (optional) denotes the location of the annotation files if doing annotation-stratified analysis. **We assume that for each chromsome that we are doing analysis on, there is a corresponding whitespace-delimited annotation file for that chromosome, such that if there are n rows in the bim file for chromosome 1, there are n+1 rows for the corresponding annotation file (the annotation file should have an extra row denoting the names of the annotations).**

+- The `out` flag denotes the file location for the results to be outputted to.

 ## Credits

 Those using the SUPERGNOVA software should cite: Zhang, Y.L. et al. Local genetic correlation analysis reveals heterogeneous etiologic sharing of complex traits.
 2020.